ReInHerit/strike-a-pose/README.md

 2. Log in with a superuser or admin credentials;
 3. You are now able to manage artworks in the database through the following options:
    - ADD:
-     - A pop-up will prompt you to input the author's name, artwork name, category type (half bust or full length), and upload an image of the artwork.
+     - A pop-up will prompt you to input the author's name, artwork name, description, category type and upload an image of the artwork.
      - Click on "Choose File" to select an image from your hard disk.
 Note that the image must be in either .jpg or .png format.
+     - In the description field, the text can be formatted to include links to further websites.
+This will be the text that will be sent via email to the users.
+     - As for the categories, it's possible to select an existing category or enter a new one by choosing "New Category" in the first selection window.
      - Press "**Add Artwork**" to include it in the database.
      - The image will be stored in the corresponding folder for the category, located at `back-end/static/assets/<category>` (e.g. `back-end/static/assets/halfBust` for half-length pose and `back-end/static/assets/fullLength` for full-length pose);
+   - EDIT:
+     - you can edit the author's name, artwork name, category type, and description of the artwork clicking on the corresponding cell of the table.
    - DELETE:
      - Click on the button associated with the row of the artwork you wish to delete.
      - A pop-up will appear, seeking confirmation for the deletion.